b. London, England, 1968. Currently lives and works in Bristol.

 In October 2018 Amanda returned to Japan to embark on a project inspired by the trees that survived the atomic bomb in Hiroshima - the ‘Hibaku-Jumoku’.
 The work was produced and exhibited at Shigaraki Ceramic Cultural Park.

 Amanda's practice is based at BV Studios and her home based ceramics studio in Bristol.

 My work primarily considers our relationship to the past.
 I place particular emphasis on proximity, and how the use of handmade processes (often invented, traditional or low tech) creates an intimacy between the historical subject and the viewer.
 In this way I give physical form to the assertion by the author Hilary Mantel that, 'the past is not behind us, it is alongside'.
-Subjects often revolve around cycles of conflict, with an interest in revealing lost, obscure or socio-political narratives.
+Subjects may often revolve around cycles of conflict, with an additional interest in revealing lost, obscure or socio-political narratives.

 1987 – 1990 B.A.
 (Hons) Fine Art, Newport School of Art, Gwent College of Higher Education.

 1986 – 1987 Art and Design Foundation, Mid Warwickshire College of Further Education.

 Recent exhibitions (selected)

 2018 - Shigaraki Ceramic Cultural Park, Japan (Solo exhibition)

 2018 - Bath Open Art Prize